Effective April 13, 2016:

 - Feasibility studies.

-For more information on the Foundation’s past grants, we suggest that you review the listing of recent grants and our most recent Annual Report available on our website.
+For examples of organizations and projects that the Foundation has previously funded, we suggest that you review the listing of recent grants and in our most recent Annual Report available on our website.